HaQadosch/loan-calculator/README.md

 # loan-calculator
+for 2 repayment schedules:
-2 repayment schedules, for small amounts and short terms and for bigger amounts and longer terms
+ * for small amounts and short terms
+ * and for bigger amounts and longer terms

+More info in the [README](./calculator/README.md) of the app folder `calculator`